As0biAsobase/LorDecoder/README.md

 The bot was mainatined and developed for the purpose of helping the community discuss the game in a way that is convinient and simple.
 It started as a simple deck code decoding bot (hence the name) and was later updated to include new functionality.

+The bot is no longer functional as I am not a part of that community anymore, but is preserved here for future reference.

+Sister project of the [Natum Perdere website](https://github.com/As0biAsobase/Natum-Perdere).

 ## Deck Codes

 In Legends of Runeterra, players can assemble decks of cards using in-game client and share those decks using deck codes.
 A deck code encodes information about cards in the deck and their quantities and can look something like this: `CECQCAICBQAQEBADAEBQIEQDAMBAECQRAYAQIAIMBUTSQLICAEAQIHABAQCBAAA`.